Can Large Language Models Transform Computational Social Science?: Representative CSS Task Selection

 Since the early days of internet access, users have looked to internet communities for support~\citep{preece1998empathic}.
 Thus web communities can provide CSS researchers with empathetic communication data in naturalistic settings~\citep{pfeil2007patterns, sharma2020empathy}.
 By better understanding community-specific affordances \citep{zhou-jurgens-2020-condolence} and the most common triggers for empathetic responses~\citep{buechel-etal-2018-modeling, omitaomu2022empathic}, CSS can reciprocally inform the design of empathetic communities \citep{coulton2014designing, taylor2019accountability}, as well as community-specific tools like counseling dialogue systems~\citep{sharma2021towards, ma2020survey}.

-Understanding is the first step towards building more effective online mental health resources, and this motivates our evaluation on EPITOME~\citep{sharma2020empathy}, a clinically-motivated empathy detection dataset.
-EPITOME measures empathy using a multi-stage labeling scheme.
+Understanding is the first step towards building more effective online mental health resources, and this motivates our evaluation on the TalkLife dataset of~\citet{sharma2020empathy}, a clinically-motivated empathy detection dataset.
+The paper's EPITOME measures empathy using a multi-stage labeling scheme.
 First, a listener communicates an \textit{Emotional Reaction} to describe how the seeker's disclosure makes the listener feel.
 Then the listener offers an \textit{Interpretation} of the emotions the seeker is experiencing.
 Finally, the listener moves into \textit{Exploration}, or the pursuit of further information to better understand the seeker's situation.
 Clinical psychologists labeled the listener's effectiveness at each stage of a listener's top-level reply.
 Here we focus on \textit{Exploration}, as prior work has shown open-questions to be especially effective for peer-support~\citep{shah2022modeling}.
-Given a seeker's post and a top-level listener's reply, we classify whether the listener offered: \textit{Strong Exploration} (specific questions about the seekers situation), \textit{Weak Exploration} (general questions), or \textit{No Exploration.}
+Given a seeker's post and a top-level listener's reply, we classify whether the listener offered: \textit{Strong Exploration} (specific questions about the seekers situation), \textit{Weak Exploration} (general questions), or \textit{No Exploration.} Consider the example conversation: \begin{quote} Seeker: I spent today either staring blankly at a computer screen or my phone.
+Was too hurt to do anything today, really.
+Response: I wish I even had the will to play games.
+For me it's excessive daydreaming. \end{quote} The above response is an example of \textit{No exploration.}

-\subsubsection{\task{Persuasion}}
+\subsubsection{Persuasion}

 In \S\ref{subsub:conversation_persuasion}, we considered utterance-level analysis of fine-grained persuasive strategies.
 However, social scientists are also interested in the overall persuasive effect that one speaker has on another through sequences of rhetorical strategies in dialogue \citep{shaikh-etal-2020-examining}.
 Persuasive outcomes are particularly important for the political science of successful campaigns \citep{murphy2004persuasion} and the sociology of idea propagation and social movements \citep{stewart2012persuasion}.